ddiakopoulos/tinygizmo/readme.md

 This project is a lightweight, self-contained library for gizmo editing.
 It includes gizmos for translation, rotation, and scale.
 Implemented in C++11, the library does not perform rendering directly and instead provides a per-frame buffer of world-space triangles.

 An included example illustrates a rendering implementation using GLFW with an OpenGL 3.3 context.
-Known limitations include hardcoded assumptions about a Y-up coordinate system.
+Known limitations include hardcoded assumptions about a right-handed, Y-up coordinate system.

 # Motivation

 This project was born out of frustrations with other immediate-mode gizmo implementations.
 Instead of transform matrices and euler angles, the library exposes a `rigid_transform` struct consisting of a position, rotation quaternion, and scale.

 # Features
-* Global/local transform modes for the translational and rotational gizmos
+* Both global and local transform modes for the translational and rotational gizmos
 * Snap-to-unit (both linear and angular)
+  * Set any of the `snap_` values in the `interaction_state` struct.
+* Hotkeys for transitioning between translation, rotation, and scaling
+  * `ctrl-t` to activate the translation gizmo
+  * `ctrl-r` to activate the rotation gizmo
+  * `ctrl-s` to activate the scale gizmo
+  * `ctrl-l` to toggle between global and local gizmos

 # Attribution

-This project would not have been possible without the gizmo-math reference implementations in @sgorsten's public-domain [workbench](https://github.com/sgorsten/workbench) project.
+This project would not have been possible without the gizmo-math reference implementations in the public-domain [workbench](https://github.com/sgorsten/workbench) project.

 # License